chfrank-cgn/FOM/Mitschriften/MB Mitschrift WS18.md

  - Passion (over a sustained period of time)
  - Try again and again (don't give up)
  - Vision (believe in the Why -> meaningful -> not only for money)
- - Never forget due dilligence
+ - Never forget due diligence
  - Swallow your pride
  - No Plan B ...
  - Hire smarts
  - Be honest and ethical

 Turnover = Umsatz
-Profie = Gewinn (vor / nach Steuern)
+Profit = Gewinn (vor / nach Steuern)
 Costs = Kosten

 Fixed Costs vs Variable Costs (if you're producing something)